 Call Paul Davis: What is Black Mold?

 Mold quickly spread across walls, floors and ceilings.
-Whenever your home experiences water damage, you should have a Paul Davis technician check the walls for mold infestations.
-They can go unseen for weeks, and then appear practically overnight.
+Whenever your home suffers water damage, you should have a professional check the walls for mold infestations.
+They can go unseen for weeks, and then appear virtually overnight.

-Once mold forms colonies in your property, it immediately grows and discharges toxins that make life miserable for residents:
+Once mold forms colonies in your property, it immediately grows and discharges toxins that make life unpleasant for inhabitants:

-- Mold releases a pungent, musty scent that stops rooms from smelling fresh.
+- Mold releases a pungent, musty smell that stops rooms from smelling fresh.

 - Mold causes problems for allergy-sensitive individuals, as well as those with asthma, making symptoms flare up.